Meet Devan: 2024 Stewart Scholar and 2025 Scholar

 “Unfortunately, mixed-race patients like me have only half the chance of white patients to find a matched donor,” he told us.
 “Friends organized bone marrow drives around the world, but never found a match.
 I got high-dose chemo and an experimental stem cell transplant instead.
 I missed a year of school.
 But I was lucky to survive.”

-Devan is acutely aware that his survival was possible only because he was treated at a top research hospital with access to groundbreaking care.
+Devan is acutely aware that his survival was possible only because he was treated at a top research hospital with access to groundbreaking and life-saving clinical trials.

 Devan was born in Colombia, where the survival rate for many cancers is much lower than in the U.S. And he is quick to point out that wealth inequities still impact survival here in America, with kids in high-poverty counties at higher risk of mortality from their cancer or its treatment than their peers in high-income areas.